Amis-gp/course-BlackAffiliate-2.0-blackhat/public/lessons/homework-1-1.md

 3. Go to Facebook Ads Manager.
     - Explore the dashboard and familiarize yourself with key sections (Campaigns, Ad Sets, and Ads).
 4. Create a simple mock ad campaign (it doesn’t have to be published, just set up for learning purposes).
-    - Set the objective to leads (you can use a random link for now).
+    - Set the objective to purchases (you can use a random link for now).

 5. Choose an offer, an affiliate network